Department of Plant and Microbial Biology

 1960s

-The Institute of Biological Sciences is created; the Department of Botany and Bacteriology becomes one of the five divisions within.
+The Institute of Biological Sciences was created.
+The Department of Botany and Bacteriology became one of the five divisions within.

-The Department of Botany and Bacteriology is divided.
+The Department of Botany and Bacteriology was divided.
 The Department of Botany and the Department of Microbiology was established.

 1970s